Chevrolet Spark Performance

 Handling and Braking

-- "The steering is quick, precise, and provides better feedback than we've experienced in other small cars with electric steering and, just as important, doesn't get twitchy at higher speeds." -- Automobile Magazine
+- "The steering is quick, precise, and provides better feedback than we've experienced in other small cars with electric steering and, just as important, doesn't get twitchy at higher speeds." -- Automobile Magazine (2013)

 Next Steps: Chevrolet Spark

-- See what others paid for the 2013 Chevrolet Spark
+- See what others paid for the 2015 Chevrolet Spark

-- See Affordable Small Cars rankings
+- See Affordable Subcompact Cars rankings